We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 siri dictation

-Note though that once you disable Content & Privacy Restrictions, the restrictions for all the apps/features will be removed.
+Alternatively, you can remove the restrictions by directly turning off Content & Privacy Restrictions.
+Note that once you disable Content & Privacy Restrictions, the restrictions for all the apps/features will be removed.

-How to switch keyboard on iPhone/iPad:
+How to switch to Apple keyboard on iPhone/iPad:

 • Launch the keyboard by tapping on a text field in Messages, Notes, or Safari.